-this.state value may not be directly used when updating the state in React component
+this.state value may not be directly used when updating the state in a React class component

 • REACT_MISUSED_UPDATE_IN_SET_STATE